pablos123/paldOs/README.md

 - exit
 - help

-> Note: the final version of the nachOS with all the mentioned features is in the filesys/ directory.
+> Note: the final version of paldOS with all the mentioned features is in the filesys/ directory.

 # Install